-Transactions with EchoStar
+Relationship with EchoStar

-On January 1, 2008, we completed the distribution of our technology and set-top box business and certain infrastructure assets (the "Spin-off") into a separate publicly-traded company, EchoStar.
+On January 1, 2008, we completed the distribution of our technology and set-top box business and certain infrastructure assets (the "Spin-off") into a separate publicly-traded company, EchoStar Corporation ("EchoStar").
 DISH Network and EchoStar operate as separate publicly-traded companies, and neither entity has any ownership interest in the other.
 However, a substantial majority of the voting power of the shares of both DISH Network and EchoStar is owned beneficially by Charles W. Ergen, our Chairman, or by certain trusts established by Mr. Ergen for the benefit of his family.
+EchoStar is our sole supplier of digital set-top boxes and digital broadcast operations.
+In addition, EchoStar is a key supplier of transponder capacity and related services to us.
+See "Item 1A.
+Risk Factors" and Note 20 in the Notes to our Consolidated Financial Statements in Item 15 of this Annual Report on Form 10-K for more information.